 The Town of Amherst has 64 park and recreation facilities operated and managed within the Town.
-The park system consists of nearly 1,230 acres, and serves a population of approximately 123,185 residents.
+These 64 sites include 1,230 acres of town-managed parks and recreation sites and 19 miles of bikepaths and trails.
+An additional 2,195 acres of conservation land and natural, open space areas in Amherst is also available for public outdoor recreation use.
 Overall, the park system is highly regarded within the community and regionally, offering a wide variety of recreational opportunities with quality maintenance and operations of these facilities.